redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ### Open a File

 Let's try opening the file we just created.
-Use the `open <file-name.txt>`.
+Use the `open <file-name.txt>` command.
 You'll know you've succeeded because Mac will open your empty file in your default `.txt` file reader (likely TextEdit).

 ![Mac open](mac-open.png)